benphelps/homepage-docs/src/pages/en/configs/settings.md

   opacity: 50 # 0-100
 ```

-### Service Card Blur
+### Card Background Blur

-You can apply a blur filter to the Service cards, this will blur the backround behind the service by the specified amount.
-This option is incompatible with the backround blur, saturate and brightness filters
+You can apply a blur filter to the service & bookmark cards.
+Note this option is incompatible with the backround blur, saturate and brightness filters.

 ```yaml
 cardBlur: sm # sm, "", md, etc... see https://tailwindcss.com/docs/backdrop-blur